lklok66/ice/cs/demo/Ice/sl/hello/README.txt

 4) Rebuild the demo.

-5) Copy required files, from a commmand window execute the following
+5) Copy required files.
+In a commmand window, execute the following
    commands:

    > mkdir C:\inetpub\wwwroot\hello